tobe/straverse/README.md

 # straverse

-is a cross-platform, static file [signature scanner](https://wiki.alliedmods.net/Signature_scanning).
+Straverse is a cross-platform static file [signature scanner](https://wiki.alliedmods.net/Signature_scanning).
 >Sigscanning is a multi-step process involving extracting function signatures from a binary and then scanning for them at run-time to locate an otherwise-hidden function.

 Given a signature (i.e. an array of bytes) and an input file,